Loading figure…

 Referred to the Committee on the Judiciary. (text: CR S3215-3216)

-Why: Cosponsoring a resolution recognizing LGBTQ Pride Month supports the broader goal of stronger federal protections against discrimination, particularly for the LGBTQ community.
+Why: Cosponsoring a resolution recognizing LGBTQ Pride Month supports the advocacy for stronger protections against discrimination for LGBTQ individuals, aligning with the stated position.

 View source →Jun 17, 2026 · Congress.gov